audiodude/abcmidi/doc/readme.txt

          -Midigram   No abc file is created, but a list of all notes is produced.
 Other parameters are ignored.
+         -mftext  No abc file is created, but a list of all the midi commands (mftext like output) is produced.
+The output is best viewed with runabc.tcl
          -ver   Prints version number and exits

 Use only one of -u -gu -b and -Q or better none.